Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Create a POP3 Email Account in Thunderbird

-If you are planning to use Thunderbird with an email account you have already setup in Microsoft Outlook, Outlook Express, or Qualcomm Eudora, see how you can import settings in Thunderbird instead.
-It will be faster, and a lot easier.
+Note: if you plan on using Thunderbird with an email account you have already setup in Microsoft Outlook, Outlook Express, or Qualcomm Eudora, see instead how to import settings in Thunderbird.
+It will be faster and easier (plus, you can also import contacts and old emails!)

-If you plan on adding an email account from one of the three popular email providers, please see the appropriate tutorial instead:
+Tip: If you plan on adding an email account from one of the three popular email providers, please see one of these tutorials instead:

 Setup Hotmail in Thunderbird